 Big, bright and fluttering in a woodland ride or garden near you, these dairy-yellow insects are the whole reason butterflies have butter in their names.
 They are among the first insects on the wing and can be seen on warm days in March.

-Swooping, fork-tailed in pursuit of the year’s first insect life, this African visitor arrives in April and generously remains with us until September.
+Swooping, fork-tailed in pursuit of the year’s first insect life, this African visitor arrives in April hunting for the year’s first tasty insects and generously remains with us until September.
 It’s impossible not to smile when you see your first swallow.